John2143/node-rally-tools/Readme.md

 local file and a remote one. `--command` can be used to run a command other than diff.
-For example, `rally preset diff -f abc.xyz --command vimdiff -e PROD` would compare the local file abc.xyz to the remote version on prod using vimdiff. (make sure that zbc.xyz has a proper rally header or this will fail).
+For example, `rally preset diff -f abc.xyz --command vimdiff -e PROD` would compare the local file abc.xyz to the remote version on prod using vimdiff. (make sure that zbc.xyz has a proper rally header/metadata or this will fail).

 #### `rally rule`